YosefLab/Compass/README.md

 ### Outputs
-When COMPASS has completed, the outputs for all samples are stored in a tab delimited file 'reactions.txt' in the specified output directory ('.' directory when running COMPASS by default).
+When Compass has completed, the outputs for all samples are stored in a tab delimited file 'reactions.txt' in the specified output directory ('.' directory when running Compass by default).

 <sub>*Note: While compass is running, it will store partial results for each sample in the '_tmp' directory/*</sub>